Notes on the Geography of The Eastern United States: Manhattan: Starchitecture

 Nearby, the Plaza Hotel, Henry James Hardenbergh designed the Plaza Hotel, completed in 1907 and reflected here in the Solow Building,designed by Gordon Bunshaft and completed in 1974.
 What's that?
 Have a few people managed to open a window?
 We can't have that.
 Hurry: get somebody down here to lock those windows.

 It didn't take long for somebody to build higher.
 From 1913 until the completion of the Chrysler building in 1930, the world's tallest building was this, the Woolworth Building, designed by Cass Gilbert.

-It's still in good condition and being converted to offices and apartments.
+It's still in good condition after a conversion to offices and apartments.

 The Chrysler Building held the title of world's tallest building for only a few months until it was topped later in 1930 by the Empire State Building.
 The Chrysler Building remains iconic because of its spire-like "vertex," which was only added after the building had been designed in a much simpler form by William Van Alen.
 When it was under construction in 1927, Walter Chrysler bought the place and had it dressed up.